Our Current Offerings

 Responsibly sourced green beans.

-At CFCS we promise to always source our green beans from suppliers who commit to support sustainable practices, improve producer livelihood, and maintain high quality control standards.
-We buy our beans from Covoya Specialty Coffee, Genuine Origin, and Crop to Cup Coffee Importers.
+At CFCS we promise to always source our green beans from suppliers who commit to support sustainable practices, improve producer livelihood, and maintain high-quality control standards.
+We buy our beans from Genuine Origin, Cofinet, and Crop to Cup Coffee Importers.

 Check out these links to see why we choose to partner with these importers.
 They deliver high quality green beans.
 They invest in people.
 They provide sustainable strategies to farmers which benefit our environment.
 They’re just awesome.